Analysis | A judge uses Tucker Carlson’s own words against Fox News

 That’s because Carlson, unlike the others, applied significant actual skepticism to the claims — and broadcast it.

 It’s an episode many might have forgotten in the long and sordid run-up to the Jan.
-6 Capitol insurrection.
+6 insurrection on the U.S. Capitol.
 But there was a time in which none other than Carlson stepped forward to question the “stolen election” narrative that had taken hold in the Trump movement and in certain corners of his network.
-Carlson on Nov.
-19 said Powell’s claims were serious, but he also (rightfully) noted that she had yet to substantiate them.
+Carlson said on Nov.
+19 that Powell’s claims were serious, but he also (rightfully) noted that she had yet to substantiate them.
 He said he had asked, over the course of a week, for the evidence and offered her his platform, but that she had declined.

-Carson said Powell “never demonstrated that a single actual vote was moved illegitimately by software from one candidate to another.
+Carlson said Powell “never demonstrated that a single actual vote was moved illegitimately by software from one candidate to another.
 Not one.”
 He said that when he invited her on his show, she became “angry and told us to stop contacting her.”

 The episode alienated some Trump allies.
 But it also, in Cohen’s estimation, speaks to the possibility that Fox might meet the “actual malice” standard.